 Aimee Petras, Outreach and Education Coordinator – Ms. Petras has a B.S. in Geology from SUNY – Stonybrook and has also worked as a hydrogeologist for an environmental consulting company.
 Aimee returned in January 2005 from Morocco where she was working as a Peace Corps Volunteer in the Environment/Agriculture Program.
 While overseas she helped 11 communities plant 7,500 olive trees, taught environmental education lessons at local youth centers, and helped a women’s cooperative with bottling and marketing of their traditionally extracted Argan oil.
 Please contact Aimee if you have any questions on Education and Outreach initiatives or if you would like to hear some stories of her time overseas in Morocco.

-Laura Hart, Project Manager – Laura earned a B.S. from Cornell University, and an M.S. degree in Sustainability Science from Lund University, Sweden.
+Laura Hart, Project Manager – Laura earned an M.S. degree in Sustainability Science from Lund University, Sweden, and a B.S. in Environmental Science from Cornell University.
+She has previous work experience with U.S. Fish & Wildlife Service and the Audubon Society.
 She enjoys working on projects that connect people with the environment, whether it is through education, project development, or communicating in the written word.
-Laura coordinates the River Smart Program where she continues to connect with youth and adults alike to educate on what every individual can do to actively and simply reduce polluted stormwater.
+Laura coordinates the River Smart Program where she continues to connect with youth and adults alike to educate on what every individual can do to actively and simply reduce polluted stormwater, including planning and implementing Rain Gardens.
+Laura writes grants, host the Wild & Scenic Film Festival, and conducts water quality monitoring.
 Laura to determine to bring these messages to new audiences and is doing so through outreach and education, presentations, projects, and social media to engage and excite the local communities along the Farmington River.

 Doreen McWhirter, Project Support – Doreen has a B.S. in Information Systems from the University of Connecticut and has worked in Computer systems support, IT training, database management, marketing and website administration.
 Doreen worked for CT DEEP during college and is pleased to be back, after many years, at an organization with an environmental focus.
 She uses her skills to keep FRWA’s donor management, social media, website, and admin systems running.